metabase/metabase/docs/questions/query-builder/expressions/concat.md

 ### Python

-Assuming the sample data is in a dataframe column called df,
+Assuming the sample data is in a dataframe column called `df`:

 ```
 df["Location"] = df["City"] + ", " + df["Country"]